-All payroll timesheets relating to the above must be approved by the Chair and processed prior to the payroll year-end cut-off date in September, in order to be recorded in the correct fiscal year.
+All payroll timesheets relating to Shared Services Liaison Support must be approved by the Chair and processed prior to the payroll year-end cut-off date in September, in order to be recorded in the correct fiscal year.
 Timesheets received and processed after the cut-off date will be charged to the subsequent year, and as a reduction from that year's budget allotment.